MEET OUR TEAM

 BSc (Nutrition), GradDipPsych (Hons), DPsych (Clinical)

-Bianca completed a Nutrition degree at Curtin University, and worked in the area of obesity and weight management.
-She then completed a Graduate Diploma of Psychology, with First Class Honours, at Sydney University, followed by the completion of a Doctor of Psychology (Clinical) degree at the University of Western Australia.
+Bianca completed a Nutrition degree at Curtin University, and worked in the area of weight management.
+She then completed a Graduate Diploma of Psychology at Sydney University, followed by the completion of a Doctor of Psychology (Clinical) degree at the University of Western Australia.
 During her post-graduate training, she completed an internship with the eating disorders team at the Centre for Clinical Interventions (CCI).

-Bianca’s approach to therapy is one of warmth and dedication.
+Bianca’s approach to therapy is one of warmth, compassion and dedication.
 She believes in delivering up-to-date evidence-based treatment, and working in collaborative and respectful partnerships with clients and colleagues.
-She is currently a member of the Australian and New Zealand Academy for Eating Disorders (ANZAED) and the Australian Association for Cognitive Behavioural Therapy (AACBT).
+She is currently a member of the Australian and New Zealand Academy for Eating Disorders (ANZAED).

 B.A (Hons), DPsych (Clinical)